kamushin/github.io/content/think/alipay-lottery.md

 ### Summary
 Alibaba has enough resource and data to calculat `The Tipping Point` with their proud big data tech.
 But they did not use and made the whole event a failure.
-So sad.
+Sigh.